Saturday, August 30, 2025

 Overall, I’m very pleased with how it came out.

-Pattern: Nila by Natasja Hornsby
+Pattern: Nila by Natasja Hornby

 Yarn: The Unique Sheep Kiri in the Mulberry OmbrĂ©